erfianugrah/cache-kv-purger/README.md

 #### Common Issues
 - **Rate Limit Exceeded**: Reduce concurrency or batch size, or add delays between operations
-- **Authentication Failures**: Verify your API token has the correct permissions
+- **Authentication Failures**: Verify your API token has the correct permissions (see [Required API Token Permissions](#required-api-token-permissions))
 - **Zone Not Found**: Ensure the zone ID or domain name is correct and belongs to your account
+- **Permission Denied**: Different operations require different permissions.
+If you receive a "Permission Denied" error, check that your token has all the required permissions for that specific operation

 #### Improving Performance
 - For very large KV namespaces (>100,000 keys), use pagination options